 - Observe live Lake Erie fish species

-- Discover rich history and current Fish Hatchery operations
+- Discover the rich history and current Fish Hatchery operations

 - Take a guided tour (for an additional $4 p/p)